whataboutpets/minimal-mistakes/_posts/ducks/2018-04-07-can-ducks-eat-bread.md

 **Conclusion:** our advice is to **not offer ducks bread** and opt for healthier alternatives.
 {: .notice--info}

-_Do you know some good alternatives for feeding ducks?
+_Do you know some alternatives for feeding ducks?
 Let us know in the comment section below._

 ---